 Hint: If you are linking the same node to many nodes on other trees it is easier to locate the tree with the node to be linked on the Left side tree and use the Set All option found by Right clicking the mouse and selecting Links from the Pop-up menu.

-Hint: The flip icon is a double-headed arrow and looks like an 'anchor'.
-It can also be used to refresh the screen.
+Hint: The flip icon can also be used to refresh the screen.

 To Set and Clear Links quickly: